Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: Methodology

 \section{Methodology}

 In this section, we provide a detailed introduction to DDE.
 Algorithm \ref{alg:dde} illustrates the process by which DDE generates $\tilde{m}$ new hyperlinks from an observed hypergraph $\cH([n],\cE_m)$.
 There are two modeling components in Algorithm \ref{alg:dde}.
-The first is the conditional likelihood hypergraph model, which builds the connection between the hypergraph and a latent space.
-The second is a diffusion model architecture that is to be trained on the latent space and to sample new hyperlinks from.
-We next discuss these two modeling components and their implementation in Algorithm \ref{alg:dde}.
+The first is the conditional hypergraph likelihood model, which builds the connection between the observed hypergraph and the latent embedding space.
+The second is a score-based diffusion model that is to be trained on the latent space and to sample new hyperlink embeddings from.
+We discuss these two modeling components and their implementation in Algorithm \ref{alg:dde} in the following.